 Living at 9 Wilds Rents Bermondsey

-Jessie Sullivan was a protestant and they got married in St. Philips Church (C of E).( This church was demolished in 1961.
-School House was alongside it, so probably the photo shown above. ).
+Jessie Sullivan was a protestant and they got married in St. Philips Church (C of E).( This church was closed in 1952 & demolished in 1961).
+School House was next to the vicarage.
 And their daughter Hilda said that her mother turned to believing in the Catholic Church later in life.

 Nothing is known of School House, Mount St., where they were residing at the time of their wedding.
 I feel that Jessie must have been working there.
 And William, being catholic, would not have known any protestant church in Bermondsey.
 I wonder if his Catholic parents attended the ceremony!
 Have investigated the Hayters: they were brother & sister, station mail porter & sewing machinist tailoring, living with their parents in Victoria Grove, Stoke Newington, Hackney, aged 30 & 27 in 1911C.
-They were not living in Bethnal Green in 1901C either, so nothing to link them to Bethnal Green.
-Mount Street was renamed Swanfield Street.
+Clara was living, aged 17, born in India, with her parents and younger siblings, working as a waitress, in Bethnal Green in 1901C .
+Searched for William Hayter in electoral registers 1901-1909, but seemingly only one - of hundreds - living B.G., that in 1903.
+Mount Street was later renamed Swanfield Street.

 Mount Street